mvartani76/alexa-controlmypi-skill/RPi/README.md

 - ControlMyPi.private.key
 - ControlMyPi.public.key
 - start.sh

+## Ensure Correct Policy Permissions
+In order for the MQTT messages to be correctly sent and received, we need to make sure that the AWS actions/resources have the correct permissions.

 ## Modify start.sh script to run the correct code
 The script file launches example code from the SDK as shown below.